About Koondrook Primary School

 Koondrook Primary School is situated in the small rural township of Koondrook.
 Our school is located on Murray Parade, Koondrook, in the Shire of Gannawarra.
 Situated in a delightful bush setting the school is tucked into a bend of the Murray River.

-Koondrook Primary School will operate five classes in 2020 (Prep, Grade 1/2 B, Grade 1/ 2, Grade 3/ 4 and Grade 5/6).
-The school has a current staffing of four fulltime teachers, the principal and one 0.6 teacher/Learning Specialist, a fulltime teacher support, 0.6 teacher support and 0.4 business manager.
-We have a LOTE teacher and a Literacy Support/Welfare teacher.
+Koondrook Primary School will operate five classes in 2020 (Prep, Grade 1/2 B, Grade 1/2 R, Grade 3/4 and Grade 5/6).
+The school has a current staffing of five full-time Teachers, the Principal, one part-time Teacher/Learning Specialist/Disability and Inclusion Teacher, one part-time Tutor Support/LOTE Teacher, two full-time Teacher Supports, three part-time Teacher Supports and a part-time Business Manager.
 We offer specialised Art and Library sessions as well as P.E.
 Koondrook's teaching staff range from beginning teachers to experienced staff.
 We have moderate class sizes and the school prides itself on the diverse curriculum offered to all students.

 During 2013, we moved into the new school, under the BER umbrella, it is a modern facility with up to date technologies, 2 learning areas, a shared project/learning space that is currently being used as a classroom and an administration and toilet area.
 In 2015, the increase of student numbers saw the installation of a double portable classroom.
 We work in flexible learning spaces with the students having the choice of a variety of working areas within the classrooms.

 The opportunities provided through this learning environment have resulted in enhanced team teaching and planning, more sophistication in delivering a differentiated curriculum and greater assistance to students at point of need.
 Koondrook Primary School also has a purpose built Preschool on site which offers three-year-old and four-year-old Preschool programs.
 Some of the Preschool students in the area also access Preschool in Kerang and Barham.
 We have established strong ties with all the Preschool centres.
 Students exiting Koondrook Primary School attend either, Kerang or Barham Secondary Schools.
 An outstanding transition program exists to enable smooth transition from Preschool to school, and then on to secondary school and the school liaises closely with all institutions.